usnistgov/FIPS201/_Appendix/glossary.md

 This Standard uses the following typographical conventions in text:

-- ASN.1 data types are represented in `fixed-width font`.
+- ASN.1 data types are represented in a `monospaced font`.
 For example, `SignedData` and `SignerInfo` are data types defined for digital signatures.
 - Specific terms in CAPITALS represent normative requirements.
 When these same terms are not in CAPITALS, the term does not represent a normative requirement.
     - The terms "SHALL" and "SHALL NOT" indicate requirements to be followed strictly in order to conform to the publication and from which no deviation is permitted.